Parent Cooperative Unschool

 More than a Family Day Care

-Su and Parent care for Children ages 2-5
+Su with hired staff and Parent for Children ages 2-5

 I am confident you will find that my passion and commitment to young people and their families, my abundant creativity, and positive energy will be an asset to your family.